-America’s Everglades was once twice the size of New Jersey.
-You could travel from what is now Disney World in Orlando down to Margaritaville in Key West and still be within the Everglades footprint.
+America’s Everglades were once twice the size of New Jersey.
+You could travel from what is now Disney World in Orlando down to Margaritaville in Key West and still be within the Everglades’ footprint.

 But this vast wilderness, home to wading birds, crocodiles, alligators, panthers, coral reefs, sea turtles and so many other native species, was an obstacle to turn-of-the-century developers.